 “The Studio by Daniel Grant” on iTunes and website.
 Daniel Grant is an Austin, TX artist who studied with Jacob Collins at his Water Street Atelier and at the Grand Central Academy.
 He has interviewed many of the contemporary greats, including some of the podcast hosts/artists listed above.
 This podcast “is designed to paint a realistic picture of what it looks like today to have a career as a representational painter….and to discuss the ins and outs of having a successful career as an artist.”

 “Artist Decoded by Yoshino” on iTunes and the podcast’s website features interviews with younger, emerging or lesser known (to me at least) artists and photographers whose work tends to be figurative but with an element of destruction or abstraction.
 Yoshino, a photographer, says the interviews are “an exploration of self and the perspectives of other artists…dedicated to breaking down the barriers we tend to set up in our own minds.”
 Sometimes the discussions wander into pop culture, music, and Yoshino’s interest in violent films, but even so are usually interesting.
+(UPDATE 2018: I unsubscribed after the content became less and less what I was interested in but there are many good artist interviews there worth listening to).

 Not exactly a podcast, “Mark Carder’s Q&As” (on YouTube), are an ongoing series of Q&A sessions about his approach to oil painting that he teaches with free instructional videos on his website DrawMixPaint.
 Years ago I bought his course in a DVD and painted one of my favorite still life paintings ever using his methods.
-I enjoy listening to his talks, although they do refer very specifically to his methods and products.
+I enjoy listening to his talks, although they do refer very specifically to his alla prima, limited palette methods and products.